drgrib/ttimer/README.md

 ## Auto Exit

-To make the timer automatically exit after finishing pass the `-q` argument like this
+To make the timer automatically exit after finishing, pass the `-q` argument like this

 ```
 ttimer -q 30s